devdchaudhary/VoiceRecorderKit/README.md

 # VoiceRecorderPackage

-A Package that uses UIScrollView to allow users to use a paging scrollView inside SwiftUI Views via the UIViewRepresentable Protocol
+A Package that uses AVFoundation to allow users to use a record and playback audio recorder via the device's mic.

+It also uses a third party library known as "Drops" to give user feedback.

 Requirements